SOCIETY ACT OF THE PROVINCE OF BRITISH COLUMBIA

 8.04 The Treasurer shall be elected by the members at each Annual General Meeting and shall:

-(a) keep such financial records, including books of account as are necessary to comply with the Society Act; and
+(a) keep such financial records, including books of account as are necessary to comply with the Societies Act; and

 (b) render financial statements to the Directors and members and others when required.